Standard monadic or dyadic operators

 vecmax(x, {&v})

-If v is given, set it to the index of a largest entry (indirect maximum), when x is a vector.
+If v is given, set it to the index of a largest entry (indirect maximum), when x is a vector or list.
 If x is a matrix, set v to coordinates [i,j] such that x[i,j] is a largest entry.
-This flag is ignored if x is not a vector or matrix.
+This argument v is ignored for other types.
+When the vector has equal largest entries, the first occurence is chosen; in a matrix, the smallest j is chosen first, then the smallest i. vector or matrix.

 ? vecmax([10, 20, -30, 40])